inforlife/process/test-driven-development.md

 Class specifications (also called unit tests) are lower-level specifications which individually and independently verify the correctness of a single class.

-An example of class specification is
+An example of a class specification is

 {% highlight ruby %}
 RSpec.describe User, type: :model do